010049nn/EZ_pair_graph/README.md

 ## Clustering Methods

-EZ-Pair Graph provides two deterministic clustering algorithms, both of which produce identical results for the same input data and parameters:
+EZ-Pair Graph provides two clustering algorithms, both of which produce identical results for the same input data and parameters:

 ### Hierarchical clustering (default)